Maurice Lippens (politician): Career

 Lippens' programme of reforms led to tension between him and Franck, with Lippens demanding much greater autonomy for the Governor-General from the Ministry of the Colonies in Belgium.
 He reacted angrily to a plan by the Ministry to launch the construction of a railway between Buta and Bambili and, in January 1923, offered his resignation.

 Retiring from the colonial administration, Lippens remained active in colonial businesses.
 He became administrator of the Banque d'Outremer and, returning to his position in the CCCI, later became the board chairman of the CCCI.
 Among his business interests were Congolese companies producing cane sugar and the Sucrière congolaise company named its first settlement Moerbeke (now Kwilu Ngongo) after Lippens' hometown.
 In 1931, he became a member of the board of the Société Générale de Belgique, the country's largest holdings company.

 Lippens re-entered Belgian politics as a Liberal senator in 1925.
 In 1927, he became Minister for Railways, the Postal Service and Telegraph and, in 1929, Minister of Transport.
 In 1934, he was appointed to the honorary position of Minister of State.
 He became President of the Senate in November the same year.
 He did not stand as a candidate in the 1936 elections.
 Between 1935 and 1939, Lippens was involved in the charitable organisations that founded the Royal Library of Belgium in Brussels and the Academia Belgica in Rome, Italy.

 Lippens was given the title of Count in 1934.
 He ran a charity for children in Spa in the German occupation of Belgium during World War II.
 He retired from his business interests in 1952 and died in 1956.
+His daughter Suzanne married Léon Lippens (1911-1986).